MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_AADDS.md

    |---|---|
    |Name|**az140-22a-profiles**|

-#### Task 3: Enable Azure AD DS authentication for the Azure Storage account
+#### Task 3: Enable Microsoft Entra DS authentication for the Azure Storage account

 1. Within the Bastion session to **az140-cl-vm11a**, in the Microsoft Edge window, in the Azure portal, on the blade displaying the properties of the storage account you created in the previous task, in the vertical menu on the left side, in the **Data storage** section, select **File shares**.
 1. In the **File share settings** section, next to the **Active Directory** label, select the **Not configured** link.